 Use the West Sussex County Council online form below to request support.Application or request for support (external link)

 If your request is urgent, for example, you are going to run out of food within the next two days, please phone 033 022 27980.
-Lines are open between 9.00am-5.00pm seven days a week, including bank holidays.
+Lines are open between 9.00am-5.00pm seven days a week, except bank holidays, when they are open between 10.00am-2.00pm.

 Where possible we will normally provide vouchers as the primary support offering.
 If you have any queries regarding vouchers, including how to claim them, you can find comprehensive guides and information below.